Jan Salas

-Miquel Jan Salas Franch (born 27 August 2005) is a Spanish professional footballer who plays as a midfielder for Córdoba CF, on loan from RCD Mallorca.
+Miquel Jan Salas Franch (born 27 August 2005) is a Spanish professional footballer who plays as a midfielder for RCD Mallorca.

 Career

 Born in Sabadell, Catalonia but raised in Binissalem, Majorca, Balearic Islands, Salas joined RCD Mallorca's youth sides in 2013, aged eight.
 He made his senior debut with the reserves on 26 March 2023, coming on as a late substitute in a 2–0 Segunda Federación away loss to SCR Peña Deportiva.

 On 17 July 2024, after helping the B-side to return to the fourth division, Salas renewed his contract with the Bermellones until 2028.
 He made his first team – and La Liga – debut the following 1 February, replacing Dani Rodríguez late into a 2–0 away loss to Atlético Madrid.

 On 1 September 2025, Salas was loaned to Segunda División side Córdoba CF for one year.
+The following 2 February, after just five appearances overall, his loan was cut short, and he suffered an anterior cruciate ligament shortly after.

+On 17 July 2026, Salas renewed his link with Mallorca until 2029.

 Personal life

 Salas' father Miguel Ángel was also a footballer.
 A centre-back, he never played in any higher than Segunda División B, notably representing CD Atlético Baleares, Terrassa and UE Figueres.